amavictor/template/GOOGLE_OAUTH_SETUP.md

 # Google OAuth Setup Guide

-This guide explains how to configure Google OAuth authentication for your TechMart Django application.
+This guide explains how to configure Google OAuth authentication for your BlueWave Django application.

 ## Prerequisites